mlaaks/coherent-rtlsdr/README.md

 Requires common 28.8 MHz clock & reference signal (noise) for synchronization.
 Some examples in the electronics folder, but this is still missing the coupler module PCB files.

 Currently may return a receive matrix where data on some channels are from a previous sample buffer.
-This seems to happens under heavy CPU load, at least on limited platforms (testing on RockPI 4 with 21 signal channels).
+This seems to happen under heavy CPU load, at least on limited platforms (testing on RockPI 4 with 21 signal channels).
 This can be noticed by observing discontinuous channel sequence number (readcnt).
 Occasionally, all channels skip a buffer in unison, i.e. 8192 sample gap in reception.
 Perhaps I may need to add some buffering to the packetizer singleton.
 Under construction.